Founder Fundamentals

 Term(s)

 The program is offered every Winter and Summer term.
-The next sequence of workshops will run Summer Term 2025.
-Next information session: 08.04.2025 13:30 (60min)
+The next sequence of workshops will run in the Winter Term 2025.
+Next information session will take place in the first workshop: 21.10.2025, 13:30.

 Time investment